Land Trust Example & Definition: What it is and How it Works

 Who owns the property in a trust?

-With land trusts, ownership depends on the type of trust being discussed.
-In an Illinois land trust, the original property owner still owns the asset.
-In a community land trust, the owner is usually a non-profit corporation.
+Ownership depends on the type of trust being discussed.
+In an Illinois trust, the original property owner still owns the asset.
+In a community trust, the owner is usually a non-profit corporation.
 Then, in a conservation trust, the original owner can maintain ownership of the property or it can be donated.

 Can a land trust get a mortgage?